Probe after man wrongly diagnosed with Alzheimer's disease

 LPT said it was investigating Mr Preston's complaint and carrying out a review.

-In a statement it said: "The Trust has been liaising closely with Mr Preston since the complaint was first raised.
+In a statement it said: "The trust has been liaising closely with Mr Preston since the complaint was first raised.

-"We are currently undertaking an independent review of the case, with an independent clinical witness from outside of our Trust; it would be inappropriate to comment further until this review has been concluded and shared with Mr Preston."
+"We are currently undertaking an independent review of the case, with an independent clinical witness from outside of our trust; it would be inappropriate to comment further until this review has been concluded and shared with Mr Preston."

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.